-These ice lollies were based on a roasted banana paletas recipe I spotted online a while ago.
+These ice lollies were based on a banana paletas recipe I spotted a while ago.
 A paleta is a Latin American ice lolly featuring fresh fruit mixed into a water or cream base – what we call an ice lolly in the UK, the Americans call an ice pop and the Canadians a popsicle!

 Cinnamon is a natural bedfellow for banana but is often added in quantities that make it the dominant flavour; I wanted a mere hint that would add complexity to the banana rather than overwhelm it.
-Likewise, adding just a small amount of vanilla added a subtle savoury flavour without making its presence felt too strongly.
+Likewise, adding just a small amount of vanilla added a subtle flavour without making its presence felt too strongly.
 You can omit either of them entirely or adjust up or down to suit your taste.
 I reckon a generous handful of chocolate chips would be a great addition too – to be tried next time!

 Roasted Banana & Cream Ice Lollies